Menu

 Owned By: Town of Scituate

-The Herring River Trail runs 0.4-miles along a former railroad bed through the marshes to the Herring River.
-The railroad bed continues through the marshes to the North River, but there is no public access to this section.
+Scituate’s Herring River Trail extends for 0.4 miles along a former railroad bed through the marshes to the Herring River.
 Stroller-friendly.
 Continue your walk on the Driftway Multi-Purpose Path, which continues past the James Landing Walkway to Driftway Conservation Park, Widow’s Walk Golf Course, the Scituate Dog Park, and beyond.

 Features